 Must be 100% whole wheat or whole grains.

-- Examples of whole, unrefined grains include brown rice, quinoa, oatmeal, and popcorn.
+- Examples of whole, unrefined grains include brown rice, wild rice, quinoa, oatmeal, and popcorn.

 Organic and grass-fed beef, organic poultry, and wild-caught or sustainable seafood.

 - Grass-fed beef is much healthier, is better quality, and is better for the environment.
-Organic ensures the animals aren't given any growth hormones or antibiotics.
-Look for organic and grass-fed on the label.
+Typically grass-fed beef is organic by nature.